DaniilsSmirnovs/Excel_Project-CAMHS_Waiting_Time_Analysis/README.md

 - It’s clear that children and adolescents in Scotland experience unequal access to timely care, with outcomes depending heavily on where they live.
 Despite the target being in place for over a decade, Scotland as a whole continues to fall short.

 ## 2️⃣ What are the trends in Health Boards performance over time?

+### 📈 Skill: PivotChart

+### 📊 Analysis

+#### 💡 Insights

+- The Covid-19 pandemic had a clear impact on access to CAMHS services, with waiting times generally increasing between years 2020 and 2022, before beginning to improve from 2023 onwards.
+- NHS Health Boards varied in how they coped during the pandemic: some, such as Forth Valley, Greater Glasgow and Clyde, and Lanarkshire, saw sharp rises in waiting times, while others, including Grampian, Tayside, and Shetland, were able to maintain performance and meet the 18-week target.
+- Although many Health Boards have improved since the pandemic, some — particularly Lothian and Highland — continue to face long waiting times.

+#### 🤔 So What

+- The pandemic highlighted differences in preparedness across NHS Health Boards in Scotland to manage disruptions to their services, with some being more prepared than others.